 A knee brace can help with arthritis pain and stiffness by providing support to the joint as you walk.
 A brace may also give you more confidence in your stability as you complete your daily activities.

 Many knee braces are available, but not all of them will work well for arthritis.
 We did the work of narrowing down which knee braces work best for arthritis.
 Read on to find out which one might be a good fit for you.

-All knee braces basically serve the same function.
-Their job is to help the tendons and ligaments in your leg stabilize your knee joint.
+The goal of all of the knee braces on this list is to help the tendons and ligaments in your knee stabilize the joint.
 Most braces stabilize by compression or through straps that tighten around your knee.
 When your joint is stabilized, it may minimize the pain you feel as you go about your day.

 For people with rheumatoid arthritis, some rheumatologists prescribe medical-grade braces as a first-line treatment for pain in the knee.